BerthaSoliany/makalah_stima/README.md

 # Finding an Optimal Path to a Desired Ending with Maximum CGs in Otome Game Using Backtracking
-A Java implementation of a backtracking algorithm for finding optimal paths in branching narrative structures (visual novels/interactive fiction).
+A Java implementation of a backtracking algorithm for finding optimal paths in branching narrative structures (visual novels).
 The system uses a **character-based route structure** where users first select a character, then choose their desired ending type to find the optimal path with maximum CG collection.
 In this program, we're using Mystic Messenger character to make the simulation more real.

 ## Table of Content